 Dental CrownsAn Overview

-Dental crowns are one of the most widely used dental restorations, serving both cosmetic and restorative purposes for patients with a range of concerns:
+Dental crowns are one of the most widely used restorative dentistry procedures, serving both cosmetic and restoration purposes for patients with a range of concerns:

 - Chipped tooth